Nourish - Polenta with Mushrooms and Thyme (Gluten-Free)

 - Season with several twists of ground black pepper.

-Polenta is a useful alternative to potatoes or pasta, and there are options to use it as a pizza base or cut into squares or rectangles to fry or grill.
+Polenta is a useful alternative to potatoes or pasta, but still gives you the option of adding the same toppings.
+It works with cheese, pesto, tomato, veggies, fish etc. Plus, there are options to use it as a pizza base or cut into squares or rectangles to fry or grill.

 You can really get quite experimental in the kitchen!

 If you’ve never cooked Polenta before, check out our previous blog on Polenta Chips.
 Here we explain how to cook it to perfection.